theolivenbaum/resin/README.md

 ## Fast at indexing and querying
 In many scenarios Resin is already faster than the [market leader](https://lucenenet.apache.org/) when it comes down to querying and indexing speed, making it a [in-many-scenarios-fastest](https://github.com/kreeben/resin/wiki/Lucene-vs-Resin-1.0-RC2) information retrieval system on the .net plaform and certainly a good choice if you're on dotnet core being there is no real alternative.

 If you have a scenario where you feel Resin should do better, this is important information for me.
 Please let me know.
-I love to optimize code.
+I'm both curious about those special cases and I'd love to optimize for them.

 ## Deeply influenced but not based on a java port
 [Half a decade](https://blogs.apache.org/lucenenet/entry/lucene_net_3_0_3) has passed since what we in the .net community consider to be state-of-the-art search tech was built.